spryker/spryker-docs/_includes/pbc/all/install-features/202403.0/marketplace/install-the-marketplace-merchant-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the following changes have occurred in the database:
+Make sure the following changes have occurred in the database:

 | DATABASE ENTITY      | TYPE  | EVENT   |
 |----------------------|-------|---------|